 Anti-Kickback Statute Explained

-At Hendershot Cowart, P.C., our Houston-based attorneys are recognized as industry leaders in the area of health and medical law.
-Aside from providing the proactive counsel health care practices need to ensure compliance and mitigate exposure to penalties, we also deliver the immediate response and strategic representation required of matters involving health care fraud, including allegations brought under the federal Anti-Kickback Statute.
-Because understanding the AKS is critical to avoiding violations and taking appropriate steps when being investigated by federal authorities, we want to explain some of the most important elements of the law.
+At Hendershot Cowart P.C., our Houston attorneys are recognized industry leaders in health and medical law.
+In addition to providing proactive counsel to help providers ensure compliance and mitigate exposure to penalties, we also deliver immediate and strategic representation to defend against health care fraud enforcement and investigations under the federal Anti-Kickback Statute.

-The Anti-Kickback Statute is a federal criminal law that makes it illegal to willfully and knowingly exchange payment (or anything of value) in order to influence referrals of federal health care program business, such as:
+The Anti-Kickback Statute makes it illegal to willfully and knowingly exchange payment (or anything of value) in order to influence referrals of federal health care program business, such as:

 - Health care services for patients covered by Medicare or Medicaid